PassbirdCo/MetaKeepCodeSamples/nfts/README.md

 Step 2 : Open a new terminal window, and go to `nfts/frontend` directory, and run `npm run start`.

-Step 3 : Once the webpage is open in your browser, you can click on the `Get NFT List`.

-Step 4 : Enter your email Id in the form and click `List NFT`.
+Step 3 : Once the webpage is open in your browser, Enter your email Id in the form and click `List NFT`.
 It will show a complete list of your NFTs.

 **_Note : _** In case you dont have the NFTs, it will alert with error, `No NFTs found for this email`.